techidaily/site-article-files/source/_posts/new-a-comprehensive-list-of-prime-tablets-for-photo-editing-lovers.md

 #### 4.Samsung Galaxy Tab S7+

 ![photo editing tablet galaxy](https://images.wondershare.com/filmora/article-images/2021/photo-editing-tablet-galaxy.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 If speed and power are your ultimate priority, then this is surely the best choice tablet for you.
 All the features work perfectly fine and the screen also looks nice edge to edge for all editing work.
 So this tablet is a good fit for photo editing work.
 Also, it comes with a pen so you can easily draw and do detailed work too.